peterhinch/micropython-async/TUTORIAL.md

 ## 1.1 Modules

-The following modules are provided.
+The following modules are provided which may be copied to the target hardware.

 **Libraries**